mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 * Most quizzes are good tests of knowledge

 Drawbacks:
-* I would highly recommend NOT doing the assignments since they are in Octave/MATLAB which almost nobody uses in industry.
+* I would highly recommend NOT doing the assignments since they are in Octave/MATLAB which almost nobody uses in industry
-* It is an older class which hasn't been updated, but this is a minor issue.
+* It is an older class which hasn't been updated, but this is a minor issue

 ################